Birth Father Questions

 You may simply be asking: What do I do with my life and an unplanned pregnancy?
 Can I make it through this?
 If I’m not ready to parent, what can I do?

-For many guys facing an unplanned pregnancy it can seem surreal, this decision you are facing can be as difficult as it is for the birth mother, but there is help.
-You can request an adoption kit where you can find answers.
+Facing an unplanned pregnancy can seem surreal to many guys.
+This decision you are facing can be as difficult as it is for the birth mother, but there is help.
+You can request an adoption kit and find answers to your questions.
 And there is always a caring coordinator on call 24 hours a day.
 800-923-6784.
 Click to call. or Click to text.